pratik0204/DrCare/readme.md

 HTML login landing page with bubble effects.

-Open the project file and open the html file.
+Open the project file and open the drcare.html file.